Engee documentation

 every(4, tick)[a < 5]{b = 10}

-If every fourth clock cycle since the activation of the associated state, the value of the variable a is less than 5, then the value 10 is assigned to the variable b.
+If every fourth clock cycle since the activation of the associated state, the value of the variable a It turns out to be less 5, then a variable is assigned b values 10.

 t, getSimulationTime